Lethja/Newth/Watcom/README.md

 <!-- TOC -->

 # What is Watcom
-Watcom C/C++ was an integrated development environment (IDE) product from Watcom International Corporation for C, C++, and Fortran programming languages.
-Watcom C/C++ was a commercial product until it was discontinued, it has since been released under the Sybase Open Watcom Public License as Open Watcom C/C++.
+Watcom C/C++ was an integrated development environment for C, C++, and Fortran programming languages that was a commercial product until it was discontinued, it has since been released under the Sybase Open Watcom Public License as Open Watcom.

 # Setup Autotools